Philadelphia Slip and Fall Attorney

 Slip and fall incidents account for roughly $34 billion in medical costs every year, and can cause some severe injuries as well.
 A person who slips and falls may suffer broken or fractured bones, and falls are the leading cause of traumatic brain injuries.
 Slip and fall accidents are very common among elderly citizens.
 Every year, one out of every three people age 65 or older will fall.
 Older individuals are especially susceptible to falling injuries, as they are typically less resilient than younger people are.

-Why Choose Our Slip & Fall Accident Attorney?
+Why Call Our Philadelphia Slip and Fall Attorneys?

 - We are the firm of choice for injured plaintiffs when they need aggressive lawyers to fight for their rights.